vini8976/SoulPalette/readme.md

 # ✨Soul Pallet

-Hyy my name is Swaraj Anand, 👋 Welcome to our Soul Pallet!
+Hyy my name is Vinita Prakash Singh, 👋 Welcome to our Soul Pallet!
 This project aims to provide users with a serene online environment for practicing yoga, meditation, and promoting mental well-being. and have some playing exercises for breathing and have a talk to hope Ai that works for you all day and night.

 The page is live there -> [Hosted link](https://soulpallet.netlify.app/)